-Verbosity refers to the case where a set of rules may be summarized into a smaller number of rules.
-For example, rules 5, 6, 7, and 8 in Table 4 can be summarized into a single rule "deny udp 10.1.1.0/24 any."
+2) Verbosity: Verbosity refers to the case where a set of rules may be summarized into a smaller number of rules.
+For example, rules 5, 6, 7, and 8 in Table IV can be summarized into a single rule "drop udp 10.1.1.0/24 any."
 Verbosity often happens in practice when administrators build up the filter list over a period of time.
 Such cases are frequently observed in the real configurations we have collected.